COSC203 Web, Databases, and Networks

 Don’t wipe the entire chat history.
 Instead, only create new messages if they aren’t yet loaded.

-Use message.time to determine if the message has already been loaded.
+Use message.time to determine if the message has already been displayed.

-Store the most recent (largest) message.time in a global variable.
+Store the most recent message.time in a global variable.

-If a message’s time is smaller the our global variable it’s already on our page.
+If a message’s time is less than our global variable it’s already on our page.

-If a message’s time is larger than our global variable, create a new message.
+If a message’s time is larger than our global variable, it needs to be displayed, so create a new message.

 This lab is worth marks. be sure to get signed off.